The Clear Edge

 Problem 3: Management Overhead with Distributed Team

-The Block: Week 14, Ayesha was spending 22 hours weekly on management: clarifying tasks, mediating conflicts, answering questions, and coordinating handoffs.
+The block: by Week 14, Ayesha was spending 22 hours each week on management—clarifying tasks, mediating conflicts, answering questions, and coordinating handoffs.
+More people meant more management, and the math stopped working.

 • Project handoff protocol (what to document, how to transfer context)